HugoLePicard/tutorial-triton-inference-server/README.md

 output_tensor = torch.from_dlpack(output_tensor.to_dlpack())
 ```

-This method avoids CPU round-trips and preserves performance when chaining submodels.
+Using DLPack avoids unnecessary CPU transfers and improves performance when chaining models.

-You now have everything in place to move your full Stable Diffusion pipeline into Triton using BLS.

-The logic is fully server-side, with direct model-to-model calls and no client overhead.
-You can manage prompts, timesteps, random seeds, and loop structure all inside model.py.

-# Running the Final BLS Pipeline
+### Running the Final BLS Pipeline

-Once your pipeline_text_to_image model is defined using Triton’s Python backend (model.py), the client no longer needs to handle the entire diffusion logic.
-The pipeline becomes extremely lightweight, as Triton now handles all the orchestration server-side.
+Once the `pipeline_text_to_image` model is implemented with `model.py`, your client no longer needs to handle each step of the pipeline.
+Triton will run the full inference graph server-side.

 You can find the minimal client for calling this final BLS pipeline here: